rwaldron/tc39-notes/es7/2017-01/jan-26.md

 MM: I want to hold up global until the other ones got to stage 3

 AK: That is exactly why we need to have this discussion.
-It happens that for whatever reason some of these discussions around priv granting...
+It happens that for whatever reason some of these discussions around privilege granting will hold up global, then we can hold up global.

-MM: even if none of these make it, this will not be the last thing that will need to grant priv
+MM: Even if none of these make it, this will not be the last thing that will need to grant privileges.

-JHD: we can in a practical sense we can say in 5 years we will have this and we need to reify it.
+JHD: We can in a practical sense we can say in 5 years we will have this and we need to reify it.

 AK: If that was true it would be in stage 2 now.

-AWB: So we have been talking about System for more than 5 years, youc an't just...
+AWB: So we have been talking about System for more than 5 years, you can't just assume it won't happen.

-JHD: Speaking a sa champion for the stack proposal, I didn't ask for stage two, major semantics are not specified, it's not ready.
+JHD: Speaking as a champion for the stack proposal, I didn't ask for stage two, major semantics are not specified, it's not ready.
 I want it to be ready.
 I want Mark to take this up.
 My goal is to get that done quickly.
 In some number of years it will be finished and something we agreed upon will ship. it's already compat.

-AK: it may not include the stack or getstack trace.
+AK: It may not include the stack or getstack trace.
 We may expose the stack trace in other ways that don't include System.
 I'm partially making these arguments for Domenic.

 JHD: I hear what you are saying.
 There is a slim change that getStack and getStack string will not need a priv granting object.
-The real question is.. if we likely will have a priv granting object, let's assume its going to happen and some stuff will be on it.
+The real question is, if we likely will have a privilege-granting object, let's assume its going to happen and some stuff will be on it.
 At that point will we regret not putting lgobal on it?

-AWB: no, global doesn't need to be there, it would be perfectly fine
+AWB: No, global doesn't need to be there, it would be perfectly fine

 DH: A global is already always accessilble to you.
 The idea that we woudl take this thing that is already available and is the one major thing you need to blacklist to get attenuated power and pretend you were hiding it under a power tools namespace is silly

 MF: Global is not always available to you, environments without eval don't have it.

-AK: it is available to you there as window
+AK: It is available to you there as window

-JHD: Browsers with CSP there is, but there are browsers that restrict eval.
+JHD: Browsers without CSP there is always access to global, but there are browsers that restrict eval.
 AK is right, it is available as window.

 DH: The top level this is available as window.
 The other point is that CSP is not the normal intuitive mode of JS.
 I'm not saying it's bad, though I have my issues with CSP.
 Naming is about what is the appropriate intuition for people.
 This makes sense in an environment where global has been censored but thats just not normal.